 Ovando became involved with UNITY in 2015, hoping for a sense of purpose and something to aspire to.
 What he found was the confidence that came from seeing other Native youth like himself and having a shoulder to lean on.
-In 2019, he was named a UNITY Earth Ambassador, with food sovereignty and cultural preservation his causes.
+In 2019, at the age of 19, he was named a UNITY Earth Ambassador, with food sovereignty and cultural preservation his causes.
 “UNITY has provided a great platform to share those concerns about what’s happening at the local level to a national audience,” he says.

 Throughout the country, from rural reservations to urban centers, Native women are reported missing and found murdered at an alarming rate.
 Official crime statistics fail to capture the magnitude of the tragedy, according to landmark 2018 study by the Urban Indian Health Institute that identified more than 500 cases of missing and murdered Native women and girls in 71 cities.
-“Every single Native person knows someone, or has heard of someone, who has gone missing,” says Kylie Hunts-in-Winter, an 18-year-old from Tempe, Arizona who has made the cause of missing and murdered indigenous girls and women (MMIGW) her passion.
+“Every single Native person knows someone, or has heard of someone, who has gone missing,” says Kylie Hunts-in-Winter of Tempe, Arizona, who has made the cause of missing and murdered indigenous girls and women (MMIGW) her passion.

 Hunts-in-Winter, whose family is from the Standing Rock Sioux Tribe, began studying a variety of martial arts at age three.
 After years of mastering her skills and competing in hundreds of tournaments, Hunts-in-Winter is sharing what she’s learned to help protect her peers.
 With the defense classes she teaches at high schools, reservations, centers for Indigenous people and virtually, Hunts-in-Winter aims to educate women about dangerous situations and arm them with basic self-defense skills.
 “I teach not only physical self-defense but also mental awareness,” says Hunts-in-Winter.
 “This is a hands-on way to have an impact on my community.”

-With her Instagram account, @bravewoman, Hunts-in-Winter shares the stories of girls in martial arts with more than 50,000 followers.
+With her Instagram account, @bravewoman_, Hunts-in-Winter shares the stories of girls in martial arts with more than 100,000 followers.
 As she was growing up, she found few role models, so she hopes her page can show other strong young women that they are not alone.
-In 2020, Hunts-in-Winter was named to UNITY’s 25 Under 25 list of Native youth who exemplify the organization’s mission, recognition that is helping her spread the word about MMIGW.
-Next up for her is freshman year at Harvard, where she plans to study government and law, with a focus on woman and Indigenous people.
+In 2020, at the age of 17, Hunts-in-Winter was named to UNITY’s 25 Under 25 list of Native youth who exemplify the organization’s mission, recognition that is helping her spread the word about MMIGW.
+Next up for her is college at Harvard, where she plans to study government and law, with a focus on woman and Indigenous people.
 “I know I will always be an activist, helping my Native community in whatever way I can,” says Hunts-in-Winter.